brendanhay/brendanhay.github.io/_posts/2016-05-11-typed-authentication.md

-function (which unwraps the [`Google`](https://github.com/brendanhay/gogol/blob/0.0.1/gogol/src/Network/Google.hs#L119) monad) and any remote API operations performed within that context would be assumed to have the correct scopes authorised, otherwise a runtime error from the remote API denoting forbidden or invalid access-levels would be raised.
+function (which unwraps the [`Google`](https://github.com/brendanhay/gogol/blob/0.0.1/gogol/src/Network/Google.hs#L119) monad) and any remote API operations performed within that context would be assumed to have the correct scopes authorised, otherwise a run-time error from the remote API denoting forbidden or invalid access-levels would be raised.

-A contrived example of this usage for uploading/downling the same object to Google Storage is:
+A contrived example of this usage for storing/retrieving the same object to Google Storage is:

 {% highlight haskell %}